Firmware Boot and Recovery

 - Initialize chipset / file system sufficiently to jump to Boot Loader code.

 The boot loader is only designed to load Chromium OS.
-We can go directly from firmware bootstrap to the kernel in the file system.
+We can go directly from firmware bootstrap to the kernel in the disk.

-- Verify the partition table on the filesystem looks sane.
+- Verify the partition table on the disk looks sane.

 - Verify signature of kernel.